VincentK1991/knowledge-graph-mcp/README.md

 We focus on software development as our primary domain because it's where our expertise lies.
 However, the knowledge graph architecture is domain-agnostic and our MCP server is built for extensibility.
 Users can easily adapt the server to capture knowledge in any domain by:

-- **Custom Schema Definition**: Replace or extend the existing schemas with domain-specific entities and relationships
+- **YAML Schema Definition**: Create domain-specific schemas using simple YAML files with entities and relationships
 - **Knowledge Domain Encoding**: Model any structured knowledge domain where relationships between entities are critical
 - **Expert Knowledge Capture**: Encode domain expertise in a format that's accessible to both humans and AI systems